Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Skills.md

 Knowledge (psionics) covers ancient mysteries, psionic traditions, psychic symbols, cryptic phrases, astral constructs, and psionic races.
 You can use this skill to identify psionic monsters and their special powers or vulnerabilities.

+### Synergy
-**Synergy:** If you have 5 or more ranks in Knowledge (psionics), you get a +2 bonus on Psicraft checks.
+If you have 5 or more ranks in Knowledge (psionics), you get a +2 bonus on Psicraft checks.

 If you have 5 or more ranks in Autohypnosis, you get a +2 bonus on Knowledge (psionics) checks.

+### Untrained
-**Untrained:** An untrained Knowledge (psionics) check is simply an Intelligence check.
+An untrained Knowledge (psionics) check is simply an Intelligence check.
 Without actual training, you know only common knowledge (DC 10 or lower).

 #### Psicraft [(Int; Trained Only)]

 Use this skill to identify powers as they are manifest or powers already in place.

+### Check
-**Check:** You can identify powers and psionic effects.
+You can identify powers and psionic effects.
 The DCs for Psicraft checks relating to various tasks are summarized on the table below.

 |                  |                                                                                                                                                                                                                         |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|